 Experienced Wrongful Termination Lawyers in Florida

-At Feldman Williams, PLLC, our Florida wrongful termination attorneys aggressively represent employees for a broad spectrum of claims under the umbrella term of wrongful termination.
+At the Feldman Legal Group, our Florida wrongful termination attorneys aggressively represent employees for a broad spectrum of claims under the umbrella term of wrongful termination.
 We depend on powerful state and federal laws that protect employees from discrimination, retaliation, harassment — and being fired illegally.

 Whether a termination is actionable at law depends upon the underlying facts and reasons for the termination.
 If you have been fired, our employment law attorneys can first investigate the facts to determine whether a cause of action exists.
 If you were truly wrongfully terminated, we are here to help you take legal action.
 Our Florida wrongful termination lawyers can help you explore your legal options.
 Contact our law offices to obtain a free case assessment by one of our attorneys.